filmhubhq/filmhubhq.github.io/_posts/2021-06-22-8-mockumentaries-that-go-up-to-eleven.md

 **Synopsis:** US Soccer superstar Keeley Jones visits England to find out a bit more about one of the oldest soccer teams in the world.
 When she gets there she finds a club in turmoil and a manager on the brink.

-**What makes it special:** What a fitting time to rediscover this film as European Championship and Copa América are both heating up in an overdue post-pandemic sports season.
-Created by Warren Dudley, the writer of UK hit comedy [The Bromley Boys](https://www.themoviedb.org/movie/512747-the-bromley-boys), the film features astonishing performances by Hannaj Bang Bendz and Roger O'Hara, real locations, adorable non-actor kids, extremely dry humor, and jokes for true soccer fans.
+**What makes it special:** If you are still feeling blue over England's Euro 2020 final defeat, this just might be the film you need right now.
+Created by Warren Dudley, the writer of UK hit comedy [The Bromley Boys](https://www.themoviedb.org/movie/512747-the-bromley-boys), it features astonishing performances by Hannaj Bang Bendz and Roger O'Hara, real locations, adorable non-actor kids, extremely dry humor, and jokes for true soccer fans.

 **Where to stream it:** [Amazon](https://www.amazon.com/English-Soccer-Adventure-Hannaj-Bendz/dp/B07NBT9P98/) \| [Tubi](https://tubitv.com/movies/594399/my-english-soccer-adventure?start=true)